-Garages in GTA 2 Coding
+Garages in GTA 2 Mission Scripts

 This entire guide will detail on how to create an entire garage system, from how to make the garage in the map editor, doors and how to make it used in missions.